 2004-2007 Buick Rainier Air Lines- tubes that run from a compressor to the air which carry pressurized air to the air bags in order to adjust the height of the vehicle, respectively.

-2004-2007 Buick Rainier Solenoids (x2)- these plastic components connect the electrical connection and lines of suspension components to the suspension control module on vehicles with active suspension.
+2004-2007 Buick Rainier Solenoids (x2)- these plastic components work with the aid of the suspension control module on vehicles with active suspension.
 The solenoid regulates the air pressure for each air spring.
 Solenoids start to leak as they wear out causing the vehicle to sag or to lean.
 This will cause the ride height sensor to send a signal to activate the compressor in an attempt to inflate the air suspension and level out the vehicle.
 This excessive work load will eventually lead to total failure of the compressor.

 2004-2007 Buick Rainier Dryer- prevents moisture build-up inside of air suspension parts.